c0ntradicti0n/self-reading-library/README.md

 ![internal pipeline workflow (created dynamically)](https://github.com/c0ntradicti0n/LayoutEagle/blob/master/python/workflow.png?raw=true)

+# Theoretical
-# Predicting layout of pdf-papers with or without column layout
+## Predicting layout of pdf-papers with or without column layout

 ![predicted layout sections](https://github.com/c0ntradicti0n/LayoutEagle/blob/master/documentation/layout-presentation/pics/equation-breaking-all-cols.png?raw=true)

-# Semantic search in scientific text for utterances expressing "differences"
+## Semantic search in scientific text for utterances expressing "differences"

 Based on a philosophical we try to mine "utterances expressing differences", when different theories, parts of things, meanings, values are compared to each other, as they are the main factor to convey knowledge to the reader, building the structure of decisions the reader may come to after reading.